SodaWithoutSparkles/revanced-troubleshooting-guide/06-revanced-cli.md

 1. Get the following required files
     - [ReVanced patches](https://github.com/ReVanced/revanced-patches/releases/latest), you need the `.jar` file.
-    - [ReVanced cli](https://github.com/revanced/revanced-cli/releases/latest), you need the `.jar` file.
+    - [ReVanced CLI](https://github.com/revanced/revanced-cli/releases/latest), you need the `.jar` file.
     - [ReVanced integrations](https://github.com/revanced/revanced-integrations/releases/latest), you need the `.apk` file.
-2. Put all of the files in the a folder in `Downloads`.
+2. Put all of the files in a folder in `Downloads`.
 Lets call it `revanced` for now

-## 3. Get the apk you wanted to patch
+## 3. Get the APK you wanted to patch

-1. If you want YouTube APK, get the youtube apk link at [step by step guide](https://sodawithoutsparkles.github.io/revanced-troubleshooting-guide/step-by-step/03-get-files/)
+1. If you want YouTube APK, get the YouTube apk link at [step by step guide](https://sodawithoutsparkles.github.io/revanced-troubleshooting-guide/step-by-step/03-get-files/)
 2. If you want other APKs, find the supported version at [versions.md](https://sodawithoutsparkles.github.io/revanced-troubleshooting-guide/05-versions/)
-3. Put the apk you downloaded in the same folder with the 3 files you downloaded just now.
+3. Put the APK you downloaded in the same folder with the 3 files you downloaded just now.
-4. Rename the apk to a shorter name, preferably without spaces and special symbols (dots are fine)
+4. Rename the APK to a shorter name, preferably without spaces and special symbols (dots are fine)

 !!!warning
 Make sure you downloaded the full APK, not .apks/.apkm/split apks